Vietnam.vn - Nền tảng quảng bá Việt Nam

 Another study published in the Journal of the American Chemical Society in 2018 described a material that can act like a sponge, quickly extracting small amounts of gold from seawater, fresh water, and even sewage sludge.

 The method is said to be able to extract 934 milligrams of good-quality gold in just two minutes.
 However, scaling it up to a profitable level remains extremely difficult.
-For now, the technology is being developed only as a way to recover the small amounts of gold lost during the manufacturing process.
+For now, the technology is being developed only as a way to recover the small amounts of gold lost during the production process.

 Another area of concern is the potential impact on biodiversity and ecosystems.
 Experts are not yet clear on exactly what large-scale ocean gold mining would look like, but it is likely to have a negative impact on the marine environment.
 Deep-sea mining for rare metals is already underway and has the potential to cause serious harm.